Partnering to improve youth mental health

 Dr. Ruben Martinez is an Assistant Professor in the Brown Research on Implementation and Dissemination to Guide Evidence Use (BRIDGE) Program at Brown University.
 Dr. Martinez is trained as a child and adolescent clinical psychologist.
 He has clinical expertise in measurement-based care, assessment and treatment of childhood anxiety disorders, and culturally compassionate psychotherapy.
 His research focuses broadly on improving the implementation and quality of mental health services for underserved youth.

 Dr. Martinez has several roles in the IMPACT Center.
 He works with Drs.
-Dorsey and Weiner to recruit community practice stakeholder members, who will bring youth/consumer perspective to our Stakeholder Advisory Committee.
+Dorsey and Weiner to recruit community practice members, who will bring youth/consumer perspective to our Community Advisory Committee.
 He also leads Project 1, which develops and refines new, pragmatic methods for implementing mental health innovations in low-resource, community-based settings.
 He works closely with the Methods Core faculty and the Project 1 team to carry out the deployment of these methods at participating clinics and beyond.

 Center Staff